Hildebrand Law, P.C. mobile logo

 The Court of Appeals affirmed the decision of the trial court.
 The ruling, in this case, was subsequently distinguished by the Arizona Court of Appeals in the Czarnecki v.
 Czarnecki case.

 If you need information about the equitable division of community property in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.